vipul-khatana/Digit-Recognition-/README.md

 <img src="other/Updation_Rule.png" alt="Drawing" width="300" height="100"/>

+## Installation
+Following libraries are required along with python : numpy, matplotlib, mpl_toolkits.mplot3d, pandas.

+These libraries can be installed by using the pip installer

+If you have pip installed on your system then use `pip install library_name` to install the required library.
+If you do not have pip then please look [here](https://pip.pypa.io/en/stable/installing/) on how to install pip

 ## How to run
 1) Download the mnist data set from http://yann.lecun.com/exdb/mnist/ and keep all the files in the same directory.
 2) In the command line run as `python train.py`